rileyle/UCGretina/README.md

 > described under **Source Simulations** below, in which gamma-rays are
 > emitted as primary particles._

+### Gamma-Ray Angular Distributions (see also ./examples/inbeam/angdist) ###

+The alignment of the excited reaction product can be specified in in-beam simulations, leading to a net polarization of emitted gamma rays and a corresponding non-isotropic gamma-ray angular distribution.
+This functionality is disabled by default but can be enabled with:

+    /PhysicsList/AngularCorrelations true
+    /PhysicsList/SetGammaPolarization true

+(issued prior to the `/run/initialize` command)

+The alignment of the reation product is specified (after the `/run/initialize` command) in terms of the population parameters P(m) of the magnetic substates, set using:

+    /reaction/population <2m> <P(m)>

+where m = -J, -J+1, ..., J-1, J and the P(m) sum to 1.

 ### Source Simulations (see also ./examples/eu152) ###

 Mandatory commands